ziotom78/raytracing_course/tomasi-ray-tracing-13a.md

 -   By "grammar" we mean the set of lexical, syntactic, and semantic rules of a language.

--   From the point of view of syntactic analysis, it should be evident that a parser needs to know at every moment what is the list of *tokens* admissible at the point where it has arrived in interpreting the source code.
+-   From the point of view of syntactic analysis, it should be evident that a parser needs to know at every moment what is the list of tokens admissible at the point where it has arrived in interpreting the source code.

--   In compiler theory, some notations have been invented to describe the grammar of languages, which are very useful when implementing a *lexer* or a *parser*.
+-   In compiler theory, some notations have been invented to describe the grammar of languages, which are very useful when implementing a lexer or a parser.

 # EBNF Grammar